 Tuesday’s Tip: Host a Moms Resources Swap

 Last night my local homeschool group dedicated a portion of our monthly meeting to a “resources swap.”
-Similar to a curriculum/book swap or clothing swap, the idea was for moms to bring one or more favorite resources to share with […]
+Similar to a curriculum/book swap or clothing swap, the idea was for moms to bring one or more favorite resources to share with the rest of the group — from local contacts and […]

 Tuesday’s Tip: Find bargain curriculum, tools

 I live in the homeschool-rich state of Oklahoma.
 There are an abundance of homeschoolers here because the freedom to homeschool is written into our state constitution.
-Therefore there is an abundance of curriculum, books and resources in circulation that you […]
+Therefore there is an abundance of curriculum, books and resources in circulation that you can purchase for bargain prices — and even find for […]